*Learn more about the Lutheran Church Missouri Synod!

 Dear Fellow Redeemed,

-The Holy Week Services will be in April.
+The Holy Week Services are also this month.

 We encourage you to attend the worship services taking us to the Cross of Calvary and the Empty Tomb.

-The 40 days of Lent are a time for prayer, fasting and repentance over the sin of taking God's gifts for granted.
+The 40 days of Lent and Holy Week are times for prayer, fasting and repentance over the sin of taking God's gifts for granted.
 Instead, do not neglect your holy obligation to be present among the saints in receiving God's gifts to us and offering your bodies as living sacrifices to God, holy and pleasing in His sight!
 Be with us for all of our Lenten services!
-Please read about these services in this newsletter.
+Please read about these services in this newsletter

 In our Lord Jesus Christ,